KlentyKishore/KlentyKishore/README.md

 <br/>
 <br/>

-- 🔭 working as SDET | just a common man who true to his belief
+- 🔭 Working as SDET | Just a common man who true to his belief
 - 📫 How to reach me: [LinkedIn - iamkishorekumar](https://www.linkedin.com/in/iamkishorekumar/) , Website - [iamkishorekumar.in](https://www.iamkishorekumar.in/)